 The second room was visually stunning – the entire room is occupied by a large tree with hanging roots and vines that will immediately caught your attention.
 The seats are actually the wooden platforms built around the tree, and we are meant to be eating off the root of the tree itself – don’t worry though, it’s still a flat surface so there is no struggle there.

-The second course, on a first glance, looked like a burger with pieces of burnt logs and aptly named “Burger and Ash“.
+The second course, at a first glance, looked like a burger with pieces of burnt logs and aptly named “Burger and Ash“.
 The host in this room made us guess what we were eating.
 I am crediting my Indonesian root for correctly guessing what the burnt logs were – The fries were made from an ingredient that is commonly found as street food in Jakarta: Fried cassava as “fries”.

 It is sprinkled with a secret ingredient (for the “ash”) that I will not mention here so that you’ll have a chance to guess.
-We were told no one has been able to guess on their own what the ash was made of, and I was one of the ones who failed to guess.
+We were told no one had been able to guess on their own what the ash was made of, and I was one of the ones who failed to guess.

 I am again giving my Indonesian root credit for also guessing correctly what was inside the burger.
 In Indonesia, jackfruit is often used as an ingredient (look up Gulai Nangka and Gudeg – if you’re curious) as it has a meaty texture in it, and that’s exactly what was used in this burger to simulate the texture of pulled pork.
-However, I was only able to guess that the secret ingredient after I was told the entire meal is almost vegan (The brioche bun probably contains eggs and dairy).
-I actually thought we were eating meat at first!
+However, I was only able to guess the secret ingredient after I was told the entire meal is almost vegan (The brioche bun probably contains eggs and dairy).
+I thought we were eating meat at first!

-Looking back, this was absolutely my favorite course of the entire meal, as you’ll be able to tell by how much I’m gushing about the meal in relative to the other courses.
+Looking back, this was absolutely my favorite course of the entire meal, as you’ll be able to tell by how much I’m gushing about the meal relative to the other courses.
 I am fond of fried cassava and vegetarian meals, and this was just so well done.
 I would 100% have this dish again if it’s sold separately.

 Like I said before, this second room still has access to the mirrored corridor if you want to take more photos after your meal.
 Which was exactly what I did.
-Then when it was time to move on, we were instructed to push a panel behind us and voila!
+Then when it was time to move on, we were instructed to push a panel behind us, and voila!
 Off to another world we went…

 Third Course: A Moroccan Tent

 I did find out later on, while looking at other early reviews of Restaurant Absurdities, that the meat was supposed to be smoked quail instead of white fish.
-I’m not sure why they did away with the quail, but now I wonder how it tasted like.
+I’m not sure why they did away with the quail, but now I wonder what it tasted like.

-Oh! and this is the part where, if you had indicated that you’re here to celebrate a birthday, they will put a candle on your meal.
+Oh!
+And this is the part where, if you had indicated that you’re here to celebrate a birthday, they will put a candle on your meal.
 And then all the guests will sing the obligatory Happy Birthday song.

 Anyway, although the dish wasn’t what you’d find in a typical Moroccan tagine meal, they ARE served in a tagine (referring to the conical pot the dish is served in), handcrafted by the same studio that made the other tablewares – Mud Rock Ceramics!
 Each of the symbols on this tagine is supposed to represent the “worlds” we will be visiting during the course of the dinner.

 The meal ended with some trivia questions about Morocco.
 Having visited Morocco before, I answered the first trivia question (though it was really easy).
-As a prize, I was given… one of the collectible cards, which everyone would have gotten anyways.
+As a prize, I was given… one of the collectible cards, which everyone would have gotten anyway.
 So no, there was no actual prize for answering the trivia 😛

 Then we went off to the next room, which wasn’t difficult to guess, but this one did require us to climb a ladder and crawl on all fours into the next room.